irmen/prog8/docs/source/programming.rst

     Right now, the array should be small enough to be indexable by a single byte index.
     This means byte arrays should be <= 256 elements, word arrays <= 128 elements, and float arrays <= 51 elements.
 This limit may or may not be lifted in a future version.
-    Matrixes can be indexed in each dimension only by a byte as well, this also means their maximum size is 65536 elements (bytes).

 Note that the various keywords for the data type and variable type (``byte``, ``word``, ``const``, etc.)